Kris-Zhang-122507/TalkBot-Beta/README.md

  For code privacy reasons, some of the code will be not shown.
 The reason being is that this is a public discord bot and we want to code (The code we developed) to be kept secret.

+# Development Paused
+Development has been paused until further notice while I work on another project.

 # License

 Although being open source we limit the code shown on this page.
 This is to prevent.
 People from stealing our cool feature that are yet to come!